jpkanter/Spcht/SPCHT.md

   * Values: a list of dictionaries.
 * `name` - the name doesn't serve any purpose, you may display it while processing but its just there so you have a better overview, while this is superfluous for the program, human readability seems like something to wish for.
 While not used for any processing the error reporting engine of the format checker uses it to clarify the position of an error but doesn't need it desperately.
+  *Note*: the name is also used in the [Spcht Checker Gui](https://github.com/jpkanter/spcht_checker_gui) as display name, its still strictly unnecessary but adds visual cues
   * Values: `any string`
 * `source` - source for the data field, if its a dictionary `field`is the key we are looking for.
 If the source is to be found in a corresponding MARC21 entry `field` describes the Entry Number ranging from 000 to 999.
 There is also a necessary `subfield` as most MARC21 entries do not lay on the root.